daryllxd/lifelong-learning/programming/style/clean-code.md

 #### Don’t Repeat Yourself

 Duplication may be the root of all evil in software.
 Many principles and practices have been created for the purpose of controlling or eliminating it.

-Consider, for example, that all of Codd’s database normal forms serve to eliminate duplication in data.
-Consider also how object-oriented programming serves to concentrate code into base classes that would otherwise be redundant.
-Structured programming, Aspect Oriented Programming, Compo- nent Oriented Programming, are all, in part, strategies for eliminating duplication.
-It would appear that since the invention of the subroutine, innovations in software develop- ment have been an ongoing attempt to eliminate duplication from our source code.
+- Normalization serves to eliminate duplication in data.
+- OOP serves to concentrate code into base classes that would otherwise be redundant.
+- Structured programming, Aspect Oriented Programming, Compo- nent Oriented Programming, are all, in part, strategies for eliminating duplication.

+It would appear that since the invention of the subroutine, innovations in software development have been an ongoing attempt to eliminate duplication from our source code.

 #### Structured Programming

-Dijkstra said that every function, and every block within a function, should have one entry and one exit.
-Following these rules means that there should only be one return statement in a func- tion, no break or continue statements in a loop, and never, ever, any goto statements.
+__Dijkstra said that every function, and every block within a function, should have one entry and one exit.__ Following these rules means that there should only be one return statement in a function, no break or continue statements in a loop, and never, ever, any goto statements.

 While we are sympathetic to the goals and disciplines of structured programming, those rules serve little benefit when functions are very small.
 It is only in larger functions that such rules provide significant benefit.

-So if you keep your functions small, then the occasional multiple return, break, or continue statement does no harm and can sometimes even be more expressive than the sin- gle-entry, single-exit rule.
+If you keep your functions small, then the occasional multiple return, break, or continue statement does no harm and can sometimes even be more expressive than the single-entry, single-exit rule.
 On the other hand, goto only makes sense in large functions, so it should be avoided.

 #### How Do You Write Functions Like This?